Detailed information about Laura is available on her website: www.laurakeily.com.au.

 Iddles v Fonterra Australia Pty Ltd & Ors (Supreme Court of Victoria, 2020-current): Currently advising on the class action by dairy farmers against Fonterra regarding the “farm gate milk price” (with Lachlan Armstrong QC).

-ASIC v RI Advice Group Pty Ltd and Doyle (Federal Court, 2019-current) : acting for the financial advisor in this matter (with Chris Archibald QC) and also acted for the financial advisor in the Financial Services Royal Commission.
+ASIC v RI Advice Group Pty Ltd and Doyle (Federal Court, 2020) : acting for the financial advisor in this matter (with Chris Archibald QC) and also acted for the financial advisor in the Financial Services Royal Commission.